-Regional leaders are gathering Thursday in Chad to discuss the situation in the Central African Republic, where fighting since December has left more than 1,000 people dead.
+African leaders will hold a summit Thursday to discuss the Central African Republic, where fighting since December has left more than 1,000 people dead.

-Reporter Nick Long, who is in the CAR, told VOA the regional bloc may use the meeting to review Djotodia's performance.
+Reporter Nick Long is in the CAR.
+On Wednesday, he told VOA the regional bloc may use the meeting to review Mr. Djotodia's performance.

 Violence in Bangui has hampered aid workers' efforts to help tens of thousands of displaced civilians at camps around the airport.

 Long says one relief group started a measles vaccination campaign at the camps, on Wednesday, after violence delayed the group's initial attempt.

 "Doctors Without Borders tried to start that vaccinating children at that camp last week but stopped the program because of violence, at the time.
 Their spokesman said there were stray bullets flying through that clinic and several children were killed in the camp, at that time."

 Ted Chaiban, emergency programs director for the United Nations Children's Fund, says the unrest is having an especially hard impact on children.

 "Children have seen unspeakable violence in the CAR.
 There are a million people displaced in the Central African Republic, 500,000 of them children."

 UNICEF and its partners say they have verified the killings of at least 16 children in Bangui, since early December, including two who were beheaded.

 "We've seen torture; we've seen attacks against children.
 They are recruited, we estimate between 3,500 and 6,000 children who are with different armed forces, but also they are exposed to disease, they are out of school, and it's really a very difficult place to be a child right now."